jundalisay/superblist/content/en/research/keynes/general-theory/chapter-07b.md

 1. My method there was to regard the current realised profit as determining the current expectation of profit.

 2. Vide Mr. Robertson’s article “Saving and Hoarding” (Economic Journal, September 1933, p.
 399) and the discussion between Mr. Robertson, Mr. Hawtrey and myself (Economic Journal, December 1933, p.
 658).
 3. Quarterly Journal of Economics, Nov.
 1932, p.
 123. 4.
 Loc. cit. p.
-125. Contents | Chapter 8 | Keynes Archive
+125